Enter-tainer/typstyle/README.md

 Usage:
 ```
-A typst source code formatter
+Beautiful and reliable typst code formatter

-Usage: typstyle [OPTIONS] [INPUT]
+Usage: typstyle [OPTIONS] [INPUT]...

 Arguments:
-  [INPUT]  Path to the input file, if not provided, read from stdin
+  [INPUT]...
+Path to the input files, if not provided, read from stdin.
+If multiple files are provided, they will be processed in order

 Options:
-  -c, --column <COLUMN>  The width of the output [default: 80]
+  -c, --column <COLUMN>  The column width of the output [default: 80]
   -a, --ast              Print the AST of the input file
   -p, --pretty-doc       Print the pretty document
   -i, --inplace          Format the file in place
   -h, --help             Print help
-  -V, --version          Print version```
+  -V, --version          Print version
 ```

 ## Escape Route